EleonoraDellamico/TCK-Prueba-Front-Maquetacion/README.md

 * En la pantalla tab2 aparecerá un btn para volver atrás que permiterá al usuario volver en la tab1 y elegir otra opción.

+#  TCK-Prueba-Front-Maquetacion

+### Description

+The website has two pages: the first one when you can select a type of hotel's services and the second one where you can find some promotions.
+This website has been done using HTML CSS and JS.
+Also, I have been using the WebPack, created in node.
+This Kit includes a templates engine, preprocessor SASS and a local server.

+#### First page, choose the service: